 in association with BHUTAN TAKIN TRAILS have created the opportunity for you to visit the scenic country of Bhutan - at the best time-of-year, for their own beautiful and very different wildflower display by mother nature.
 And, with our own personal Botanical Guide to show the way.

-Come and join us at Suvarnabhumi Airport Bangkok early on the morning of 3rd May as we fly to Bhutan for our tour.
+Come and join us at Suvarnabhumi Airport Bangkok early on the morning of either the 17th April or the 1st May as we fly to Bhutan for our tour.

 Minimum group size of 4 passengers, and maximum group size of 16 passengers, to ensure your best comfort along the way, for this very different journey.